atomfinger/toUUID/why_touuid.md

 `of()` introduces similar concerns as `.valueOf()`.

-`.toUUID()` however does work both in static and non-static situations (though static is preferred):
+`toUUID` however does work both in static and non-static situations (though static is preferred):

 ```java
 UUID uuid = UUIDs.toUUID(1);